Crochet Half Granny Hexagon (Two Ways)

 - Marriner Yarn DK (light worsted) yarn in oatmeal

-This brand is only found in the UK, so for my international readers I can recommend a similar yarn, Red Heart Yarns, which comes is a multitude of colors and weights, just as affordable and easy to work with as Marriner Yarns brand.
+This brand is only found in the UK, so for my international readers I can recommend a similar yarn, Red Heart Yarns, which comes in a multitude of colors and weights, just as affordable and easy to work with as Marriner Yarns brand.

 - crochet hook size matching your yarn, mine is a 3.5mm one